What We Do: Rehabilitate

 UT College of Veterinary Medicine provides vital care birds of prey with life-threatening or vital injuries then transfers them to the AEF for daily care and rehabilitation.

-The AEF has a quarantine facility for incoming raptors, a rehab facility for daily care, and a flight facility for Bald Eagles to rebuild their flight ability after rehabilitation.
+The AEF has a quarantine facility for incoming raptors, a rehab facility for daily care, a flight facility for Bald Eagles to rebuild their flight ability after rehabilitation, and a smaller flight facility for small to medium sized raptors, such as owls and hawks.

 Once an injured raptor completes its rehabilitation, it is released back into the wild, ideally close to where it was found.
 Raptors who have sustained injuries that render them incapable of survival in the wild are given a forever home at the AEF or another raptor facility.